Agnostics (ICLR 2026)

 Our approach particularly excels at finetuning models for low-resource languages, since it does not rely on language-specific high-quality datasets.

 An analysis of the generated programs shows that the trained models make fewer syntax and API mistakes.
+The models have learned the simpler rules of the language, which also reveals the algorithmic mistakes they make.

 Find out more by reading the paper here!